 Program estimates place their real cost to provide quality programming to one child at \$3,190, so even substantial parent contributions fall short of sustaining quality programs.
-Our society is well aware that public investment is necessary to support children's education, however most of that awareness is focused only on the 20 percent of time each year students are in school.

 What other funding support is available?

 - Federal support: The federal government contributes only 11 percent of the cost of afterschool, even while 29 percent of the children in afterschool programs meet the federal government's definition of lowincome and in need of federal assistance. - Community partnership support: Between 2006 and 2010, partner organizations contributed more than \$1 billion to support 21st Century Community Learning Centers (21st CCLC) programs.